 - IHG Rewards Club Bonus points are redeemable at hotels such as InterContinental®, Crowne Plaza®, Kimpton®, EVEN® Hotels, Indigo® Hotels & Holiday Inn®

-How the benefit works: Charge the Global Entry application fee to the IHG® Rewards Club Premier Credit Card.
-A statement credit will appear on your account within 24 hours of the purchase being charged to the credit card.
+With this card, you'll enjoy reimbursement for TSA Precheck or Global Entry once every four years.
+Charge the Global Entry application fee to the IHG® Rewards Club Premier Credit Card, and a statement credit will appear on your account within 24 hours of the purchase being charged to the credit card.

 - Terms Apply.